Franklin Miller: Career

 In late January 2001 Miller joined the White House staff as a special assistant to President George W. Bush and as the senior director for defense policy and arms control on the National Security Council (NSC) staff.
 He retired from the U.S. Government in March 2005 with an accumulated 31 years of federal service.
 Dan Plesch of the Royal United Services Institute called Miller a "high priest of nuclear theology," for his backing of a traditional deterrence policy the number of warheads the UK and US maintain should be calculated according to the number of potential targets.

-Miller has argued that the President has almost single authority to initiate a nuclear attack since the Secretary of Defense is required to verify the order, but cannot legally veto it.
+Miller's first post-government employment was with The Cohen Group, a Washington-based international business consulting firm.
+In August 2010 he became a principal at the Scowcroft Group.
+He also is a non-resident senior advisor at the Center for Strategic and International Studies (CSIS).
+He served on the board of directors of the Charles Stark Draper Laboratory from 2009 to 2018 and was Board Chairman from 2013 to 2018.
+He served twice on the Board of Directors of Sandia National Laboratory.
+He currently serves on the Board of Directors of AirBusUS Defense and Space.
+Miller also served pro bono on a number of U.S. Government advisory boards.

-Miller's first post-government employment was as a vice president with The Cohen Group, a Washington-based international business consulting firm.
-In March 2008 he became a senior counselor at Cohen Group and also began practicing on his own.
-In August 2010 he left Cohen Group to become a principal at the Scowcroft Group.
-He also holds positions as a non-resident senior advisor at the Center for Strategic and International Studies (CSIS) and as a Director of the Atlantic Council of the United States.
-He serves as the chairman of the board of directors of the Charles Stark Draper Laboratory and is also on the board of EADS North America.
-Miller also serves pro bono on a number of U.S. Government advisory boards.
+Miller was a member of three major US Government Commissions: the 2008 Secretary of Defense Task Force on DOD Nuclear Weapons Management (The Schlesinger Panel); the 2013-2014 Congressional Advisory Panel on the Governance of the Nuclear Security Enterprise (Mies-Augustine Panel); and the 2022-2023 Congressionally-mandated Strategic Posture Commission.

-Germany Opens Pandora's Box, by Miller, George Robertson, and Kori Schake, (2010, Centre for European Reform), was written in opposition to a German proposal that the US withdraw all nuclear weapons from Germany.
-Wolfgang Ischinger and Ulrich Weisser supported the removal, arguing that it would be "a grave mistake" for NATO members "to cling to the Cold War perception of Russia as a potential aggressor."
+He publishes frequently on defense and national security issues.